MumblingKobold/Mumbling-Kobolds/README.md

 **IMPORTANT**

 Make sure you disable vanilla bodies with Mumbling Kobolds.
 Tissue regeneration will most likely not work if it is active.
-Mumbling includes copies of other raws.
+Mumbling includes copies of the other raws in vanilla bodies.

 **ADDED**